Jennie-wx/my-pintos/README.md

 # my-pintos
-this is my pintos project
+this is my pintos project,
-all the project is in my master
+all the project is in my master.